BBaysinger/Task-MERN-TS/README.md

 - Realigned for adherance to TypeScript project conventions

 - user.name > user.firstName and user.lastName (since 99.99% of projects require that)

+# TODO:

+- Considering: Add proxy middleware to use .env variable in favor of the package.json proxy field.